wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 Wazuh cluster protocol
 ~~~~~~~~~~~~~~~~~~~~~~

 This communication protocol is used by all cluster nodes to synchronize the necessary information to receive reports from the agents.
 All communications are made through TCP.
-These commands are defined in ``wazuh.cluster.master.MasterHandler.process_request`` and in ``wazuh.cluster.worker.WorkerHandler.process_request``.
+These commands are defined in ``wazuh.core.cluster.master.MasterHandler.process_request`` and in ``wazuh.core.cluster.worker.WorkerHandler.process_request``.

 +-------------------+-------------+-----------------------+-------------------------------------------------------------------------------------------------+
 | Message           | Received in | Arguments             | Description                                                                                     |